 View(s)

-Thailand prefers Method E1 or E2 in the CPM report to support granting new ITU Member States the same privileges as those granted by WRC-19 to administrations having no assignments in the RR Appendix 30B List or under coordination.
+Thailand supports granting new ITU Member States the same privileges as those granted by WRC-19 to administrations having no assignments in the RR Appendix 30B List or under coordination.
+Method E2 is supported to address this agenda item.

 Topic F – Excluding uplink service area in RR Appendix 30A for Regions 1 and 3 and RR Appendix 30B